soulgalore/jdbcmetrics/README.md

 * The number of database reads created for a specific HTTP request
 * The number of database writes created for a specific HTTP request
+* The time spent in the database for reads & writes per request
-* Statistics about reads per request (average, median, percentile etc)
+* Statistics about reads & read time per request (average, median, percentile etc)
-* Statistics about writes per request (average, median, percentile etc)
+* Statistics about writes & write time per request (average, median, percentile etc)

 ##Background##
 In 99% of the projects we have worked with, when the shit hits the fan the problem is the interaction with the database.
 We want a super easy way